anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

-The four titanium chainring bolts thread into titanium nuts.
+The chainrings are affixed to the spider with titanium chainring bolts.
 Titanium-on-titanium galling is a concern, but mostly during installation or removal rather than normal riding.
-This is a high cyclic-load area, so retention matters more than easy future disassembly, therefore, I used retaining compound.
+Here,retention matters more than easy future disassembly, therefore, I used retaining compound.
 Stainless steel bolts probably would have been the more sensible choice here.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8714.jpg">